Trip Facts

 Trip Overview

-Embark on the Pikey Peak Trek: A Hidden Gem in the Everest Region
+Pikey Peak Trek: A Hidden Gem in the Everest Region, Nepal

 Ready for an unforgettable adventure?
-The Pikey Peak Trek is one of Nepal’s hidden gems, nestled in the lower Everest region.
-Unlike the crowded Everest Base Camp Trek, this trail offers stunning views of Mount Everest and surrounding peaks.
+The Pikey Peak Trek is one of Nepal’s best-kept secrets, located in the serene lower Everest region.
+Unlike the busy Everest Base Camp Trek, this trail offers breathtaking views of Mount Everest and the surrounding Himalayan peaks.

 Why Choose the Pikey Peak Trek?

-At the summit (4,065 meters), you’ll enjoy an unobstructed view of Mount Everest, as well as nearby peaks like Kanchenjunga, Makalu, Lhotse, Manaslu, and Shishapangma in Tibet.
+At 4,065 meters, the summit provides unobstructed views of Mount Everest, as well as majestic peaks like Kanchenjunga, Makalu, Lhotse, Manaslu, and Shishapangma in Tibet.

 Best Time to Trek Pikey Peak